Forgave myself for being me

 I'm going to give you a new name: Madame X. Every day, you come to school and I don't recognize you.
 Every day, you change your identity.
 You're a mystery to me.

 - Madame X also wears an eyepatch (seen in many interviews Madonna has done so far), which she claims is for hiding a wound.

 - Madonna has mentioned that she was first given this name when she was 19 by her dance instructor Martha Graham who said to her:

-- Arc Symbol: the letter X which is featured on the album title itself, on the eyepatch and jewelry Madonna wears, the album booklet, and so on.
+- Arc Symbol: The letter X which is featured on the album title itself, on the eyepatch and jewellery Madonna wears, the album booklet, and so on.

 - Infamously used when her performance at the Eurovision Song Contest 2019 was uploaded on Madonna's social media platforms after her live vocals were overwhelmingly criticized throughout the world prompting a reshuffled autotuned release.
 Fans were quick to point out that it was so badly done that even an audience member had his voice autotuned!

 - Broken Record: The final part of "Come Alive" repeats the chorus over and over again.
 "Faz Gostoso" reiterates its chorus many times.